 Electricity Bill Calculator

-Enter your state, daily usage, and solar status to estimate your annual electricity bill and see how much you could save by switching plans.
+Enter your state, daily usage, and solar status to estimate your annual electricity bill and compare against AER benchmarks.

 How the calculator works